asynts/pico-os/Notes/Issues/0004_run-from-reset.md

 ### Ideas

--   I could load the `hello_serial.elf` program and try to debug the boot process there.

 -   Do the breakpoints persist when the chip is reset?
     Does GDB get confused with this?

 -   Can I ask the chip which breakpoints it knows?

+-   I could manually validate the checksum using the code in the `pico-bootrom` repository.

+    In order to do that, I will have to setup some virtual machine that is a Cortex-M0.

+-   Another idea would be to manually change the checksum of `hello_serial.elf` to see what happens.

+-   I could use my checksum tool to compute the checksum of `hello_serial.elf`.

 ### Theories